yennycheung/personal_website_assistant/data/nlu.md

 - This is my message to Yenny.
 - My message is: I found your work interesting, can we get the chance to collaborate?
 - Sure!
 Will it be possible to collaborate in the future?
+- Awesome.
+Hey Yenny, it's Sofia here.
+We have met at GHC.
+Do you remember me?
+Will you be interested to speak at the next PyLadies Meetup?
+- Yo helping with da bot

 ## intent:chitchat
 - Is she the most awesome person on earth?